MarcGrol/shopbackend/README.md

 # Example of doing payments with the Adyen, Stripe and Mollie platform

-Example app that demonstrates how Adyen and Stripe checkout and OAuth work
+Example app that demonstrates how Adyen, Stripe and Mollie checkout and OAuth work an all 3 platforms

 ## Play around with the app